KenM4sters/Delta/README.md

 # Silverback

-Silverback is a an ECS framework that's designed to offer a comfortable balance between peformance, flexibility and ease of use.
+Silverback is a flexible, header-only ECS framework that's designed to offer a comfortable balance between peformance and ease of use.

 This is currently one of my main projects that I'm working on, so expect bugs and frequent changes.